 Fluid dynamics simulation

-GPU optimization sometimes requires rewriting whole parts of the application and make it somehow obscure for uninitiated persons.
+Graphic Processing Unit optimization sometimes requires rewriting whole parts of the application and make it somehow obscure for uninitiated persons.
 This project requires porting the code to the GPU architecture using a non-intrusive method, keeping the code structure as is and making the changes comprehensive for non GPU experts.
 Directives based solutions are tools of choice for this situation.

 The application involves complex, nested and chained data structures, which make it a challenge to copy and use the data on the GPU without changing the data structures.
 Data transfers are handled meticulously inside the routines that create, update and delete those structures.
 This minimizes the CPU/GPU communication and allows to only copy the data needed for the computation.

 At each iteration of the algorithm all nodes involved in the calculation exchange some data.
 Often, even with GPU accelerated codes, the data exchanges are handled by the CPU.
 To illustrate this, let be two nodes named A and B each composed of a CPU and a GPU.
 When a data exchange from node A to node B is needed, the data has to be copied first from the GPU A to CPU A, then from CPU A to CPU B and finally from CPU B to GPU B. The added CPU/GPU transfers are very expensive time wise, hence, the implementation should avoid them.
 This is possible by copying data directly from GPU A to GPU B as they are connected to the network.

 In conclusion, making all the computation happen on the GPU and avoid most of CPU/GPU transfers will hopefully result in a more efficient application.